thedesignatedgeek/weathernow/README.md

 <img src=https://github.com/thedesignatedgeek/weathernow/assets/MainScreen.png width=600px>

 The reason I wrote this program was to prove that Python and Tkinter can produce programs that do not look like something out of the 1990s.

+This code has been tested under Python 3.6.8 .
+No attempt has been made to support any other version.
+Once Python 3.8.0 is released, I will update the program to support 3.6.8, 3.7.x and 3.8.0.

 Changes in version 0.2